A to Z of equity crowdfunding

-The definition is similar but slightly different for our friends over in New Zealand:
+The definition is similar but slightly different for Qualifying (Eligible or Wholesale) Investors for our friends over in New Zealand:

-Without getting into the nitty gritty of these accreditations, the main thing is that if you are unsure whether you qualify as a wholesale or sophisticated investor, simply have a chat to your accountant.
+Without getting into the nitty-gritty of these accreditations, the main thing is that if you are unsure whether you qualify as a wholesale or eligible investor, simply have a chat with your accountant.

-I meet the requirements, how do I become accredited?
+I meet the requirements for Australia or New Zealand, how do I become accredited?

-To be approved through the Equitise platform, you’ll need to submit a s708 certificate or equivalent, which essentially declares your income or asset levels are above the required threshold.
+To be approved through the Equitise platform, you’ll need to submit an s708 certificate (Australian) or equivalent, which essentially declares your income or asset levels are above the required threshold.

-If you have any questions, don’t hesitate to reach out to us or your accountant.
+If you have any questions, please don’t hesitate to reach out to us or your accountant.